-The upper-level seminar, Legal Aid Seminar II, involves students in making court appearances and assisting in the supervision of the legal aid members.
+The upper-level seminar, Legal Aid II, involves students in making court appearances and assisting in the supervision of other legal aid participants.
 The weekly class sessions are devoted to the further development of lawyering skills, including pretrial discovery, litigation, planning, investigation, and trial advocacy.